wangziqi2013/wangziqi2013.github.io/_posts/2020-07-27-a-case-for-toggle-aware-gpu-compression.markdown

 and the bus is held for transmission for shorter time, improving the latency for other transactions contending for the bus.
 The bandwidth benefit, however, is non-linear, with less or zero marginal gain near the low bandwidth consumption side.
 In other words, the busier the bus is, the more benefit compression can bring us.
-When the bus is mostly idle, data transmission will not affect the latency of other operations as the level of contention is low.
+When the bus is mostly idle, data transmission will not affect the latency of other operations as the level of contention is low; (3) The number of bit flips.
+The formula, which is proposed as (Latency * Energy), fulfills (1) and (3), but not (2), since (2) is non-linear.
+The paper suggests that in order to take bandwidth utilization (BU) into consideration, the value of the formula is further multiplied by (1 / (1 - BU)), giving more weights to compression ratio over energy consumption.